SherlockChiang/Nethunter_for_KernelSU/README.md

 The difference is that I updated the install script and the dependency.
 I'll continually update this when official update comes out.

-I have uploaded some large file via LFS, so this is why I didnt fork from poxiao
+I have uploaded some large file via LFS, so this is why I didnt fork from poxiao.
+But I really appreciate his work.

 ## Here is how to use it: